-I used to think I lived two different lives I had to keep separate from each other.
+I used to live two different lives I felt I had to keep separate from each other.
 In one, music, and being part of an insular collective with common values relating to that music, was everything.
 In the other, experiencing nature and the world at large in a path to discover my place in it seemed to point to a different set of values entirely.
 I constantly felt on a pendulum between the two.

 Landscape photographer Ansel Adams wrote in a letter to his future wife:

-The stories you find on this blog will sometimes pull from my experiences backpacking for extended periods of time, and will sometimes pull from my experiences exploring my surroundings more conventionally while living in cities and working full time in the music industry.
+The stories you find on this blog will sometimes pull from my experiences backpacking for extended periods of time, and will sometimes pull from my experiences exploring my surroundings more conventionally while working full or part-time.
 I don’t intend for this to be a music blog or to talk at length about the industry, but inevitably my brain will create those pathways in any story I tell, as they’re so inseparably tied.

 I travel because I don’t want to get stuck in any one version of myself, but the places and people I find sometimes resonate with me so much that I don’t want to leave.
 I prefer to travel slow with no set agenda, so I can get “stuck” on purpose (I consider myself always "on-trail", even when I stay put).
-Other times I get literally stuck because I suck at hitchhiking/camping/hiking - just call me Wrong Way Ramsdell.
+Other times I get literally stuck due to lack of hitchhiking/camping/hiking preparation - just call me Wrong Way Ramsdell.

 This is a hitchhiker’s guide to getting stranded - literally and figuratively.
 Stranded in one system of thought, stranded on the side of the road for three hours, or stranded for months in a city I intended to leave in a week.